Introduction to Computer Systems and Organization

 CPU (Central Processing Unit)

-Its work like a manager of a company.
-It accepts a request from Input unit, then guides, directs, controls and governs the performance of the computer.
+It works like a manager of a company.
+It accepts a request from the Input unit, then guides, directs, controls, and governs the performance of the computer.
 It has three functional units:

 1. CU (Control Unit) 2.
 ALU ( Arithmetic and Logic Unit) 3.
 Memory Unit

-1. CU (Control Unit): It accepts the request from CPU and does not perform any task itself.
-It determines, guides and control the request and then send it to ALU.
+1. CU (Control Unit): It accepts the request from the CPU and does not perform any task itself.
+It determines, guides, and controls the request and then send it to ALU.

 3. MU (Memory Unit): It is the next functional unit of computer organization.
 It is responsible for storing data into computer storage locations.
 It stores data permanently or temporarily.
 Further MU is divided into two kinds of memory as follows: